 This dependence is driven by two power vulnerabilities.
 The first relates to the use of sensitive electronic equipment for operations, and for patient monitoring and treatment.
 The second arises from the essential role of IT and communications equipment to manage patient records, schedule appointments, allocate resources and perform other administrative functions.

-Legislative requirements for medical environment standby power
+Legislative requirements for medical environment backup power supply

 Health Technical Memorandum HTM06-01 (Part A) provides guidance for all works on the fixed wiring and integral electrical equipment used for electrical services within healthcare premises.
 It should be applied to all forms of electrical design work from greenfield sites to modifying an existing final subcircuit.
 Part B addresses the operational management and maintenance of the electrical service supply and distribution within any healthcare facility.